Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 The British Raj According to Tharoor: Some of the Truth, Part of the Time

 The Indian Empire and Burma, 1909.
-British areas are in pink, the princely states in other colors.
+British areas are in pink.
 (Wikimedia Creative Commons, 2016)

 The Tharoor case

 Shashi Tharoor, Inglorious Empire: What the British Did to India.
 Royal Oak, Mich., Scribe Publishing, 2017, 330 pages, $34.99, Kindle $17.05.

 In the eighteenth century, India’s share of the world economy was as large as Europe’s.
 By 1947, after two centuries of British rule, it had decreased six fold.
 So states Shashi Tharoor on the cover of this book.
 Britain’s “looting” of India led to this disaster, Tharoor writes.
 The looting began with the “plunder” of Indian wealth by East India Company officers like Robert Clive.
 It continued via unequal trade and general extraction in the 19th century.
 The Free Trade policy of the Empire ruined India’s artisans and enabled Britain to build a world-leading textile industry (Chapter 1).

 Likewise, the British-Indian state paid a sum of money every year to Britain for services like interest on public debt or salaries of expatriate military officers.
 This drain of resources left India poorer.
 Though the British did introduce some instruments of modernization such as railways and the rule of law, these “supposed ‘gifts’ were in fact designed in Britain’s interests alone.”

 British divide-and-rule policies strained the parliamentary democracy the British introduced during their reign (Chapters 3 and 4).
 A history of famines reveals how indifferent the state was to the welfare of ordinary Indians (Chapter 5).
 In this way, British imperial rule left India devastated.